Sustainable living is hard enough, now add the pressures of a global pandemic and all bets are off.

-So we tracked down some experts and asked: How can we recycle food scraps into nutrient-rich soil?
+So we tracked down some experts and asked: What can we do to reduce waste?

 For more videos on how to live sustainably, visit newsy.com/sustainability.